-TL;DR: Bundler is vulnerable to dependency confusion attacks if you have any implicit private dependencies, and has been since version 1.16.0, released in October 2017.
+TL;DR: Bundler was vulnerable to dependency confusion attacks if you had any implicit private dependencies, and was since version 1.16.0, released in October 2017, until version 2.2.18, released in May 2021.

-The latest version at the time of writing, 2.2.17, is still vulnerable.
-There are some mitigations available.
+The latest version at the time of writing, 2.2.18, fixes the issue.

 If you’re using Bundler to manage your dependencies, you probably know that you shouldn’t use multiple global sources, and should specify sources directly for private gems: